jasont7/2dRNA/README.md

 ## **Overview**

-**Bulk (RNA-seq)** measures gene expression for **entire tissues** but lacks cell-specific resolution, providing only an "average" signal across all cell types present (_unknown aggregation_). **Cellular deconvolution** aims to break down this bulk signal into **cell-type**-specific contributions (cell-type abundance fractions), offering deeper insight into the _composition_ of cell types within a sample.
+**Bulk (RNA-seq)** measures gene expression for _entire tissues_ but lacks _cell-specific_ information, providing only an "average" signal across all cell types present (_unknown aggregation_). **Cellular deconvolution** aims to break down this bulk signal into **cell-type**-specific contributions (cell-type abundance fractions), offering deeper insight into the _composition_ of cell types within a sample.

 We aim to bridge the gap between bulk (which is affordable but lacks cell-specific detail) and single-cell (which provides detailed cell-level information but is expensive and difficult to scale) data by learning a **non-linear** relationship between them using **paired samples** (from the same patients).

 ### Why Is This Important?

 -   Many diseases, such as cancer or autoimmune disorders, involve **changes in the proportion of cell types** within tissues.
--   Understanding these changes can inform diagnosis, treatment, and mechanistic studies.
+-   Understanding these changes can inform diagnosis and treatment.
 -   Bulk RNA-seq is affordable and widely available, making deconvolution a practical tool to use with existing datasets.

 ### Key Concepts for Non-Biologists

--   **Gene Expression** refers to the ability to use a gene's information to create functional molecules like proteins. **RNA-seq** (_a.k.a.
-GEP data_) quantifies the activity level (expression) of each gene in a sample or cell.
+-   **Gene Expression**: The process by which a gene's information is used to produce functional molecules (e.g., proteins).
+It’s a measure of how "active" a gene is in a particular sample.

+    -   **Example**: Measuring gene expression helps identify which genes are turned on or off in a disease state compared to healthy cells.

+-   **RNA-seq** (RNA Sequencing): A technology used to quantify gene expression levels.
+This can be applied at **two scales**:

--   **Single-Cell RNA-seq**: Data that measures gene expression for _individual cells_, providing a high-resolution view of cellular composition but at a _high cost_.
+    1. **Single-Cell RNA-seq** (scRNA-seq): Measures gene expression in _individual cells_, providing a detailed view of cell composition.

+        - **Example**: scRNA-seq can distinguish immune cell subtypes in a blood sample, like T-cells, B-cells, and macrophages.
+        - **Pros**: High resolution, powerful for complex tissues.
+        - **Cons**: High cost and computational complexity.

--   **Bulk RNA-seq**: Aggregates the gene expression of _all cells_ in a sample, offering a _lower-cost_, lower-resolution view.
+    2. **Bulk RNA-seq**: Measures an _aggregate_ gene expression across _all cells_ in a sample, giving a more generalized view.
+        - **Example**: Analyzing tumor samples to detect overall differences in gene expression between cancerous and normal tissue.
+        - **Pros**: Cost-effective and simpler.
+        - **Cons**: Lacks cell-type specificity.

--   **Deconvolution**: A "reverse engineering" of bulk RNA-seq data into cell-type-specific components, estimating the abundance of different cell types.
+-   **Deconvolution**: A computational technique used to estimate the proportions of different cell types from bulk RNA-seq data, effectively "reverse engineering" it.

+    -   **Example**: Using deconvolution, you can estimate the percentage of immune cells in a blood sample versus non-immune cells.
+    -   **Real-World Use Case**: Identifying changes in immune cell composition in diseases like cancer, COVID-19, or COPD.

 ## **Background**